- Red Search

 Negative Effects of Mobile Phone Technology

 Not everyone agrees that mobile phone technology has only brought about positive effects.
-In fact, 1 in 10 Australians find mobile phones annoying while 4 in 10 find them distracting.
+1 in 10 Australians find mobile phones annoying, while 4 in 10 find them distracting.

 Additionally, 32% of smartphone users in Australia expressed that the use of mobile devices increases their stress and anxiety.
 Below are the downsides of mobile phone technology.

-- Safety Risks – Security breach is a real threat to Australian smartphone users, and around 87% fear this from happening.
+• Safety Risks – Security breaches are a real threat to Australian smartphone users, and around 87% fear this from happening.
 Likewise, about 82% are concerned about their phones distracting them while driving.

 The Impact of Mobile Devices on eCommerce

-The merging of the internet and mobile phones has proven a powerful tool in businesses, especially in eCommerce.
+The merging of the internet and mobile phones has proven to be a powerful tool in businesses, especially in eCommerce.
 Smartphones have drastically transformed the way business owners conduct business online.

 As the 10th largest eCommerce market by revenue worldwide, Australia tremendously benefits from mobile phone technology.
 In 2019, with 81% of the population shopping online, the number of online shoppers in the country is already at 20.3 million.